savaki/finagle-servlet/README.md

 }
 </pre>

-In your web.xml file, you can use you.pkg.MyFinatraAdapter in place of the value for *service.factory.classname*
+In your web.xml file, you can use your.pkg.MyFinatraAdapter in place of the value for *service.factory.classname*

 ### ServiceFactory